Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 -1 blinks another permanent you control. -6 is weird, choosing left/right and having all players gain control of the non-land permanents (other than Aminatou) owned by the player in that direction.
 This can be powerful, but it's not enough to justify her other weak effects.

 Oh, and you can use Aminatou as your commander, but I don't know why'd you'd want to.

 2. Liliana, Death Wielder

 Liliana's Death Wielder form is just way too expensive for her limited powers.
-Seven mana for a five loyalty troop means she better wield some devilishly good effects—which she doesn't. +2 simply places a -1/-1 counter on a creature. -3 destroys a unit with a -1/-1 counter, which stacks with her first ability, but is subtracting three loyalty from a planeswalker this expensive really worth eliminating a troop that you already spent time weakening?
+Seven mana for five loyalty means she better wield some devilishly good effects—she doesn't. +2 simply places a -1/-1 counter on a creature. -3 destroys a unit with a -1/-1 counter, which stacks with her first ability, but is one removal really worth three loyalty and two turns of setup?

-Ultimate -10 returns all creatures from your graveyard to the battlefield, which can be pretty useful if you've been milling zombies or other cards from your library, but even this trait doesn't combo with Liliana's previous effects.
-Unless you've been destroying your own cards (and why would you?), she annihilates enemy creatures, which won't do anything to support her -10 revival of your soldiers.
-Expensive and weak, Death Wielder is far outperformed by Liliana's "Veil", "Last Hope", and "Dark Realms" entries.
+Ultimate -10 returns all creatures from your graveyard to the battlefield, pretty useful if you've been milling zombies or other cards from your library, but even this trait doesn't combo with Liliana's previous effects.
+Unless you've been destroying your own cards, she annihilates enemy creatures, which won't do anything to support her -10 revival of your soldiers.
+Expensive and weak, Death Wielder is far outperformed by Liliana's "Veil," "Last Hope," and "Dark Realms" entries.